 Bailey BeBeau is this year’s design editor for The Nemadji Review.
 As a junior at UW-Superior pursuing a degree in writing, Bailey enjoys working on her current dystopian novel that discusses challenging Christian themes and how they relate to today and perhaps tomorrow.
 In her free time, she can be found spending time with friends and being in nature.

-Preston Meys (he/him) is this year’s Digital Content Editor for The Nemadji Review.
+Preston Meys (he/him) is this year’s Digital Content Editor and Assistant Design Editor for The Nemadji Review.
 He is a Junior at UW-Superior double majoring in Writing and English.
 In his free time, he enjoys reading and writing, making art, and exploring the world through literature.

 Charlie Lydon is a transgender veteran and writer with an MFA in Creative Writing from Lindenwood University.
 Through poetry and creative nonfiction, she explores identity, resilience, and transformation, inviting others to reflect on their own journeys.
 Her work has appeared in the Duluth/Superior Pride Zine and The Nemadji Review.
 In addition to her creative work, she serves as a grant writer for Trans Northland, a nonprofit providing peer-to-peer support and advocacy for LGBTQIA+ communities across the Twin Ports and beyond.